AnnapoorniS/my-retail-product-price-mgmt/ReadMe.md

         }
     }
 _____________________________________________________________________________________________________________________________________________________________________
-5) DELETE /products/prices/<productId>
+5) DELETE /products/prices/"productId"

-Description : This will delete the product price details of the product with an Id <productId>
+Description : This will delete the product price details of the product with an Id "productId"

 Required Headers :
 	Authorization = "Bearer -accessToken-"